African presidents urge Congo rebels to abandon war

 Congolese government troops attempted a counter-offensive against the advancing rebels this week but were forced to pull back to the town of Minova on Lake Kivu, leaving a trail of soldiers' bodies and abandoned equipment in their wake.

-M23 forces moved south through the hills towards Minova, in a strategic position on the road to Bukavu, the capital of South Kivu province.
+"We are going to defend Minova, but we'll also try to push back the rebels," Congo army (FARDC) spokesman Olivier Hamuli said.
+Reinforcements were on their way to the front, he said.

-While Kabila's armed forces are on the back foot, analysts remain sceptical the rebels can make good on their threat to march on Kinshasa in the west without significant, overt support from foreign backers.
+M23 forces moved south through the hills towards Minova, in a strategic position on the road to Bukavu, the capital of South Kivu province, and a rebel spokesman said they had come within 12 km (7-1/2 miles) of Minova before halting their advance.

-"Militarily there's a status quo.
-The M23 can't advance but the FARDC will have big difficulty retaking the territory they have lost.
-I fear for the population," a senior Congolese military source said.
+The rebels have said that Bukavu is their next objective and have vowed to sweep across the vast nation to Kinshasa if Kabila does not agree to talks.

 Kabila, who has said he is willing to hear the rebels' grievances, appointed a new interim head of ground forces late on Friday.